nakajima/HandShapeClassifier/README.md

 ### Install:

-You can just point to the `main` branch with Swift Package Manager.
+It’s a Swift Package.
+You can use Swift Package Manager.

 ### Usage: